ergoplatform/ergodocs/docs/dev/wallet/address.md

 > **03** 10 02 04 a0 0b 08 cd 02 a1 f5 67 16 cb 8d f4 fe b9 37 14 37 90 4b 91 25 b8 2d b9 39 23 8c d7 d9 48 78 6d b3 3d e3 13 9f ea 02 d1 92 a3 9a 8c c7 a7 01 73 00 73 01 8c 23 55 af

+## P2S vs P2SH

+**Typically most people use P2S because it is a lot easier to use.
+P2SH means you have to keep the contract ready off-chain to be submitted when you create the transaction, and if you lose it, then your funds are stuck forever.** This also makes it harder for other people to use your dApp as they need the contract themselves, rather than just the address.
+P2SH is technically cheaper since you store less data on-chain, but likely we won't see anyone using P2SH until we start to get heavy load on-chain.

 ## Resources